War of 1812: Niagara and Plattsburgh campaigns, 1814

 The Americans again invaded the Niagara frontier.
 They had occupied southwestern Upper Canada after they defeated Colonel Henry Procter at Moraviantown in October and believed that taking the rest of the province would force the British to cede it to them.
 The end of the war with Napoleon in Europe in April 1814 meant that the British could deploy their army to North America, so the Americans wanted to secure Upper Canada to negotiate from a position of strength.
 They planned to invade via the Niagara frontier while sending another force to recapture Mackinac.
 They captured Fort Erie on 3 July 1814.
 Unaware of Fort Erie's fall or of the size of the American force, the British general Phineas Riall engaged with Winfield Scott, who won against a British force at the Battle of Chippawa on 5 July.
 The American forces had been through a hard training under Winfield Scott and proved to the professionals under fire.
-They would deploy in a shallow U formation bringing flanking fire and well-aimed volleys against Riall's men.
+They deployed in a shallow U formation, bringing flanking fire and well-aimed volleys against Riall's men.
 Riall's men were chased off the battlefield.

 An attempt to advance further ended with the hard-fought but inconclusive Battle of Lundy's Lane on July 25.
-The battle was fought several miles north of Chippewa River near Niagara Falls and is considered the bloodiest and costliest battle of the war.
+The battle was fought several miles north of Chippawa Creek near Niagara Falls and is considered the bloodiest and costliest battle of the war.
 Both sides stood their ground as American General Jacob Brown pulled back to Fort George after the battle and the British did not pursue.
-Commanders Riall, Scott, Brown, and Drummond were all wounded; Scott's wounds ended his commission for the rest of the war.
+Commanders Riall, Scott, Brown, and Drummond were all wounded; Scott's wounds ended his service in the war.

 The Americans withdrew but withstood a prolonged siege of Fort Erie.
-The British tried to storm Fort Erie on 14 August 1814, but they suffered heavy losses, losing 950 killed, wounded and captured compared to only 84 dead and wounded on the American side.
+The British tried to storm Fort Erie on 14 August 1814, but they suffered heavy losses, losing 950 killed, wounded, and captured, compared to only 84 dead and wounded on the American side.
 The British were further weakened by exposure and shortage of supplies.
 Eventually, they raised the siege, but American Major General George Izard took over command on the Niagara front and followed up only halfheartedly.
 An American raid along the Grand River destroyed many farms and weakened British logistics.
-In October 1814, the Americans advanced into Upper Canada and engaged in skirmishes at Cook's Mill, but they pulled back when they heard that the new British warship HMS St Lawrence, launched in Kingston that September, was on its way, armed with 104 guns.
+In October 1814, the Americans advanced into Upper Canada and engaged in skirmishes at Cook's Mill.
+They pulled back when they heard of the approach of the new British warship HMS St Lawrence, launched in Kingston that September and armed with 104 guns.
 The Americans lacked provisions and retreated across the Niagara after destroying Fort Erie.